LOT-assets/gitops-testdrive/docs/installing-gitops.md

 # Accessing to OpenShift GitOps Webconsole

-In Application menu select **Cluster Argo CD**
+In the Application menu select **Cluster Argo CD**

 ![Installing Operator](/img/installingC6.png "Installing Operator")

-ArgoCD is preconfigured for authentiction using OpenShift permissions.
+ArgoCD is preconfigured for authentication using OpenShift permissions.

 ![Installing Operator](/img/installingC7.png "Installing Operator")

-Then, you can start the application usign your current user and password.
+Then, you can start the application using your current user and password.

 ![Installing Operator](/img/installingC8.png "Installing Operator")

-Additionally you can grant access to the user via Authorization interface.
+Additionally, you can grant access to the user via the Authorization interface.

 ![Installing Operator](/img/installingD2.png "Installing Operator")